About Our Program

 Volunteer State is a two-year college offering associate degrees, certificates, continuing education, and service to northern Middle Tennessee.
 The main campus is located in Gallatin, Tennessee, 30 miles northeast of Nashville, with two additional campus’ in Springfield and Livingston, Tennessee.
 Popularly known as Vol State, the college is home to more than 70 programs in five grand divisions: Humanities, Social Science and Education, Allied Health, Business, and Math and Science.

-Vol State is committed to providing quality innovative educational programs that strengthen community and workforce partnerships, promote diversity and cultural exchange, inspire lifelong learning, and prepare students for successful careers, university transfer, and meaningful civic participation.
+Vol State is committed to providing quality educational programs that strengthen community and workforce partnerships, promote diversity and cultural exchange, inspire lifelong learning, and prepare students for successful careers, university transfer, and meaningful civic participation.

 Lipscomb is committed to integrate Christian faith and practice with academic excellence.
 This mission is carried out not only in the classroom but also by involvement in numerous services to the church and the larger community.